 Those unable to show that they meet the eligibility requirements described in the SSA’s listings may still be able to show that their substance addiction qualifies them for disability benefits using the SSA’s alternative method.
 What is this method?
 It’s called the Five Step Sequential Evaluation Process, and if you use it, your goal will be to show the SSA that the issue you suffer from is equivalent to something they have defined and listed even though it is currently not included in their guide.

-Doing this isn’t easy or straightforward, but a knowledgeable disability lawyer can show you how to prove to the SSA that your disability has kept you from being able to work for 12 months or longer and thus qualifies you to get the benefits you need and deserve.
+Doing this isn’t easy or straightforward, but a knowledgeable social security disability lawyer can show you how to prove to the SSA that your disability has kept you from being able to work for 12 months or longer and thus qualifies you to get the benefits you need and deserve.

 Work With A Disability Attorney